matn7/CS-Notes/src/main/java/basic_java/RED_NOTEBOOK.md

 ## The tree

 - A tree is a data structure which is made up of nodes.
 Each node can point to a number of nodes.
-- Unlike Stacks, Queues, Linked Lists the order of the elements is not important in a tree.
+- Unlike Stacks, Queues, LinkedLists the order of the elements is not important in a tree.
 - It is a non linear data structure.
 - A trees is typically used to represent hierarchical information.